keep-starknet-strange/.github/profile/README.md

 ## Acknowledgements

-- Sylve from briq for the invention of the motto `Keep StarkNet Strange` and @MazeETh for the beautiful image that you can find in the bottom of this page
+- Sylve from briq for the invention of the motto `Keep StarkNet Strange`
+- @MazeETh for the beautiful image that you can find in the bottom of this page
 - Only Dust for the precious help with respect to coordinating contributions
 - All StarkNet builders for the good vibes in the ecosystem and the great innovations
 - Huge love for all contributors to the projects listed above